Ameb/oraclejet-summercamp2018/README.md

 The Code is resolve in this folder, but is not complete, remains the internationalization:
 [https://github.com/geertjanw/ojet-training/tree/master/result](https://github.com/geertjanw/ojet-training/tree/master/result)

-Also there is a fix on the CRUD part updating the salary, because it expect a number and you are passing a string, check the `self.updateFields` inside `dashboard.js` to check it.
+There is a fix on the CRUD part updating the salary, because it expect a number and you are passing a string, check the `self.updateFields` inside `dashboard.js` to check it.

 ## Instructions